DUI Consequences for a Pilot

 Generally, if the pilot or airman reports a drug or alcohol-related motor vehicle incident, then the FAA will complete a case file, verify the status of the airman, obtain a copy of the pilot’s driving reports, and compare the information on the Notification Letter with the driving records.

-The FAA will usually not take any other drastic action if the pilot does not have any prior incidents, properly disclosed the incident on the Application for Airman Medical application (if applicable), and complied with the Notification Letter requirements.
+The FAA will usually not take any other drastic action if the pilot has no prior incidents, properly discloses the incident on the Application for Airman Medical application (if applicable), and complies with the Notification Letter requirements.

-The FAA has great discretion in these cases and applies more scrutiny if the case involves a DUI crash, if a minor child was in the vehicle at the time of the offense, or if the BAC was .15 or higher.
+The FAA has great discretion in these cases and applies more scrutiny if the case involves a DUI crash, if a minor child was in the vehicle at the time of the offense, or if the BAC was .15 or higher, or if the pilot refused chemical testing of the blood, breath or urine.

-Other medical implications will be triggered for a second or subsequent arrest or if a refusal or breath alcohol reading over 0.15 resulted.
-Finally, if any accident occurred that results in property damage or personal injury, further scrutiny will apply.
+Other medical implications will be triggered for a second or subsequent arrest or if a refusal or breath alcohol reading over 0.15 results.
+Finally, further scrutiny will apply if any accident results in property damage or personal injury.

 What Happens to My Pilot’s License if I Fail to Disclose the DUI Properly?